Inkami-app/claude-monitor/README.md

 ## Quick start

 Run `claude-monitor` -- the first run launches an interactive setup wizard.
-Then open `http://localhost:7777`.
+Then starts a server on the port of your choice.
+I use it with my [Tasilscale](https://tailscale.com/) setup, so I've made it easy to set up.
+If you're also using Tailscale, the startup wizard will detect it and install the correct HTTPS certs automatically.

 ## Configuration